|||

 The pistol looked huge in her small hand.

 "Sorry about calling you a pencil dick."
-Her voice was childish and sweet, but flat.
+Her voice was childish and sweet; her tone, flat.

 He wanted to laugh.
 He wanted to say, "No hard feelings," but he spit up a wet splat of blood instead.